-If you have a pet that covers your house in hair, a handheld vacuum can be a useful tool for keeping hair under control.
-Unfortunately, most handheld vacs don't have the suction power or cleaning performance to tackle stubborn hair - so it's vital to choose one that's been designed for this task.
+If your pet covers the house in hair, a handheld vacuum can be a useful tool for keeping hair under control.
+Unfortunately, most handheld vacs don’t have the suction power or cleaning performance to tackle stubborn hair – so it’s vital to choose one that’s been designed for this task.

 Our top pick for a handheld pet vacuum is the excellent Dyson V7 Trigger.
 It’s not cheap, but is probably the most effective handheld for getting rid of hair.
 If you don’t want to pay the high price of the Trigger Pro, the Vax Gator Pet H85-GA-P18 is a great (and cheaper) alternative.

 Do you have any questions about choosing the best handheld vacuum for pet hair?
 Or have we missed a vacuum from this list?
 We want to hear from you!